Liberatrix/RuinsClan/Consitution/RCCORAF.md

  27. Notwithstanding anything in this Charter, the rights and freedoms referred to in it are guaranteed equally to all members.

-*`Department & Officers powers not extended`*
+*`Department & Officer powers not extended`*

- 28. Nothing in this Charter extends the departments powers of any body or authority.
+ 28. Nothing in this Charter extends the Officers or members of a Department powers of any body or authority.

 ##  <p align="center"> Application of Charter </p>